 (a) Life Without - Status Quo

 Be honest and realistic with how you actually help them save money, make money, save time, increase quality, avoid risk, achieve compliance, etc.

 Do This Next

-Use the above LWO-LW and map it to: Bain's, "The 30 Elements of Value" or Christensen's, "Jobs To Be Done".
+Use the above LWO-LW and map it to: Bain's, "The 30 Elements of Value" (B2C), "The B2B Elements of Value" or Christensen's, "Jobs To Be Done".